nuxeo/nuxeo-drive/README.md

 The easiest and safest way to build Drive is to follow the same steps as we do on [Jenkins](#jenkins).

+Note that the `xclip` tool is needed for the clipboard copy/paste to work.

 #### xattr

 First note that Nuxeo Drive uses [Extended file attributes](https://en.wikipedia.org/wiki/Extended_file_attributes) through the [xattr](https://pypi.python.org/pypi/xattr/) Python wrapper.